815 Naval Air Squadron: Wildcat (2016-present)

-Current composition
+The primary function of the Wildcat HMA2 is to provide lethal firepower.
+This objective can be accomplished through Air to Surface missions that utilise the sophisticated Martlet and Sea Venom missiles, or the M3M heavy machine gun.
+Moreover, it is equipped to engage in Air-to-air combat with the Martlet missile or perform Air to Sub-Surface strikes using the Sting Ray torpedo.
+In addition, the Wildcat HMA2 possesses the capability to carry out a wide range of secondary tasks, including reconnaissance, drug trafficking interdiction, search and rescue missions, load lifting, fast roping, troop transport, and offering Humanitarian Aid and Disaster Relief (HADR).

 The squadron is composed of a Headquarters and fifteen flights and an attached Maritime Interdiction (MI) Flight.
 The squadron's Small Ship's Flights embark in Type 23 frigates, Type 45 destroyers or Royal Fleet Auxiliary ships.
 In September 2018, 213 Flight conducted the first Wildcat landing on a Queen Elizabeth-class aircraft carrier.
 The Maritime Interdiction (MI) Flight is maintained at high readiness to provide support and assistance to counter-terrorism in the UK.

 In 2014, the Navy said after the squadron completes the transition from the Lynx to the Wildcat the squadron would consist of twelve single-manned flights at readiness for deployed operations worldwide and two double-manned Maritime Counter Terrorism (MCT) flights at very high readiness in the UK.

 Aircraft flown

-The squadron flies the Wildcat HMA.2.
-A list of aircraft that have been flown by 815 Naval Air Squadron include:
+A compilation of aircraft that have been piloted by 815 Naval Air Squadron.
+The squadron currently operates the Wildcat HMA.2: